If you’re an Air Miles collector, you know that the options for actually redeeming your rewards can get a bit complicated.

 Want to get the BEST value for your Air Miles?
 Download the PDF version of this guide - and read it anywhere when you want.

-Your Options For Redeeming Air Miles
+Your options for redeeming Air Miles

-If you chose to stick with Air Miles 'Dream', then you have a much more difficult decision ahead of you.
+If you choose to stick with Air Miles Dream, then you have a more difficult decision ahead of you.

-The bad news is that the selection of high value rewards has really dwindled since Air Miles Cash was introduced.
+The bad news is that the selection of high-value rewards has really dwindled since Air Miles Cash was introduced in 2011.

 The good news?

-Top 5 Air Miles Dream Rewards
+Top 5 Air Miles Dream rewards

-I’ve done price checks on at least 4 rewards in each category and come up with a rough average value for each type of reward still available.
+I’ve done price checks on several rewards in each category and come up with a rough average value for each type of reward still available.

 Here are the top 5: